RockHong/rockhong.github.com/_posts/2015-08-14-space-between-inline-blocks.md

 </div></div>
 {% endhighlight %}

-The other is to use `display:table-cell;`, which may be better than previous way, since it does not hurt your beautiful format.
+The other is to use `display:table-cell;`, which may be better than former method, since it does not hurt your beautiful format.

 {% highlight html %}